Safety in Africa

 Aviation supports nearly 7 million jobs in Africa.
 The continent's governments have much to gain from pursuing air transport growth and connectivity.
 But for a region with the world's worst safety rate, improved safety is central to that goal.

 In May 2012, IATA, in collaboration with ICAO and a host of other organizations, committed to an Africa Strategic Safety Improvement Action Plan aimed at addressing safety deficiencies and strengthening regulatory oversight in the region by 2015.
 See News Brief - Improving Safety in Africa.

-The safety plan was further enhanced by the commitment of Africas's Directors General of Civil Aviation and by the Extraordinary Session of the Conference of Ministers of Transport held in Abuja, Nigeria, July 2012.
+The safety plan was further enhanced by the commitment of the Director Generals of African Civil Aviation Authorities and by the Extraordinary Session of the Conference of Ministers of Transport held in Abuja, Nigeria, July 2012.
 This commitment, has been formalized in a document referred to as the ‘Abuja Declaration’.

 The plan is based on the following key priorities:

 - Implementation of an effective and transparent regulatory oversight system.
 All African operators to implement the IATA Operational Safety Audit (IOSA)

 - Implementation of runway safety measures

 - Implementation of flight data analysis (FDA)

 Africa is a continent divided on performance.
 Evidence shows that global standards can make a difference in aviation.
 The safety performance of airlines on the IATA Operational Safety Audit (IOSA) registry at the end of 2012 was 4.3 times better than carriers that didn't undergo the audit.
 And the safety performance of the African carriers was in line with the global IOSA average.
 This is why wider adoption of IOSA across Africa was a key part of the discussions in Abuja.
 See the Current IOSA-registered airlines.